-Emerald Betta (Betta smaragdina) Fish Species Profile & Care Guide
+Emerald Betta (Betta smaragdina)

 Emerald Bettas are very territorial, and even if they are not looking to fight, they can attack or even kill other fish that become somewhat intrusive.
 This behaviour is particularly apparent during the breeding season.
 For this reason, these Bettas are not recommended for a community aquarium.
-Its care requirements and disposition mean it is best kept alone or with very peaceful species.
+Instead, its care requirements and disposition mean it is best kept alone or with very peaceful species.

 |Scientific Name||Betta smaragdina|